witnet/WIPs/wip-asdpc-number-separators.md

 it enables the user to pick virtually any publicly accessible APIs as their data sources, while mitigating trust in any single of those by means of basic filtering and aggregation techniques.

-This approach comes however with a few challenges, as public APIs come in all sizes and colors, and each of them will format data differently.
+However, this approach comes with a few challenges, as public APIs come in all sizes and colors, and each of them will format data differently.
 We are not only speaking of the data structure or _schema_, but also how different data types are encoded.